Frequently asked questions about accommodation, fees and communal meal education in residential colleges

 Question 1: Do all freshmen have to live in a residential college (RC)?

-Answer: If there are no special circumstances, all first-year undergraduates are staying in RC in their first year of undergraduate studies.
+Answer: If there are no special circumstances, all undergraduates are staying in RC in their first year of undergraduate studies.

 Question 2: Is it possible for me to stay in RC for four years?

 Answer: Residential colleges reserve beds for freshmen every year.
 The extension (readmission) of RC residency in the next academic year will depend on whether the student submits an application before the deadline, the actual supply of bed spaces, the number of applications, and the results of the approval.
 Last year, there were about 5,000 students of sophomore or above who applied for RC residency extension, and there were about 3,000 applicants eventually moved in residential colleges.

 Question 3: When should I submit an application for RC residency extension?

 Answer: For those who wish to stay in RC next year, they are required to submit an application for RC residence extension this academic year before application deadline.
 Regarding application method and deadline, please contact the student leaders, academic staff or general office in your RC for details.

 Question 4: What are the evaluation criteria for RC residency extension applications?

 Answer: RC will rank all the RC residency extension applications.
 In principle, the ranking is evaluated according to the applicant’s participation and performance in RC educational activities in the past year or individual special needs.
 Social workers or counselors may be involved in the evaluation process when necessary.
 The College Master will make the final decision of ranking.